tinc

 • Although tinc uses a non-standard protocol, it does not suffer from the inefficiencies of most of the standard protocols.

-• The executable is very small, less than 100 kilobytes, the virtual memory footprint is about 4 megabytes (this includes the libraries it uses).
+• The executable is very small, less than 150 kilobytes, the real memory usage is usually about 2 megabytes.